Cyrochrome/portofolio-marcel/README.md

 ⭐ **Star this repository** if you find it helpful!

-Built with ❤️ using Next.js 15, TypeScript, and Tailwind CSS.
+Built with ❤️ using Next.js 15, React 19, TypeScript, and Tailwind CSS with GitHub API integration and planned Supabase support.